Martha: Then I could get sectioned!

-- Doomsayer: He's quite delighted that the end of the world is happening, crying: "I told ye so!
-I told ye so!"
+- Doomsayer: He's quite delighted that the end of the world is happening, crying: "I told ye!
+I told ye!"

 - Drives Like Crazy: Martha is a little alarmed at her first TARDIS trip, and asks if you have to pass a test to fly it.
 The Doctor replies that you do, and he failed it.

 - The Exit Is That Way: When the Doctor and Martha stumble out of All Hallow's Way to get to the theatre, Martha tells the Doctor he's going the wrong way.
 He claims he isn't... cue a quick shot of him running in the opposite direction, yelling "we're going the wrong way".

 - Grandfather Paradox: The concept is discussed.
 Along with the Butterfly concept.Martha: What if I kill my grandfather?

 The Doctor: Are you planning to?

-- Have We Met Yet?: Inverted — the Queen immediately recognises the Doctor from a meeting that hasn't happened to him yet.
+- Have We Met Yet?: Inverted — the Queen immediately recognizes the Doctor from a meeting that hasn't happened to him yet.

 - Historical In-Joke:

 - Love's Labour's Won is a lost play today because it was commandeered into a spell to release the Carrionite race.
 When the spell is reversed, the play vanishes along with the Carrionites.

 - The Doctor feeding Shakespeare his own lines.
-Specifically, it resolves the Brick Joke of the Sycorax set up in "The Christmas Invasion"; Sycorax is a witch mentioned in The Tempest, and where Shakespeare got the name is a bit of an academic mystery — as far as anyone can find she's not a figure from mythology, and if it's a Meaningful Name it's far from obvious what the meaning is.
-"The Christmas Invasion" used it as the name of an alien species, with no explanation / comment, and in this episode Shakespeare hears the Doctor talking about them and likes the sound of it.
+Specifically, it resolves the Brick Joke of the Sycorax set up in "The Christmas Invasion"; Sycorax is an unseen witch mentioned in The Tempest.
+Where Shakespeare got the name is a bit of an academic mystery.
+As far as anyone can find she's not a figure from mythology, and if it's supposed to be a Meaningful Name, it's far from obvious what the meaning is.
+"The Christmas Invasion" used it as the name of an alien species, with no explanation/comment, and in this episode Shakespeare hears the Doctor talking about them and likes the sound of it.